 Can Police Track Phone Calls

-One of the first concerns is the most obvious one which is that it’s not only the bad guy who’s mobile phone is connecting to the stingray but also every other individual with a mobile phone in the region.
-That means the data from air cards, mobile phones and wireless systems of innocent people doing nothing but going along their everyday lives are also being honed in on and monitored.
+One of the first concerns is the most obvious one which is that it’s not only the bad guy whose mobile phone is connecting to the stingray but also every other individual with a mobile phone in the region.
+That means the data from air cards, mobile phones, and wireless systems of innocent people doing nothing but going along their everyday lives are also being honed in on and monitored.
 Even if government agencies state they delete information not relevant to the case they are investigating nobody knows for sure if that is the truth.
-And certainly nobody is conducting transparent oversight of the domestic spying.
-This means citizens abiding to the laws could fall victim to privacy invasion by the government.
+And certainly, nobody is conducting transparent oversight of the domestic spying.
+This means citizens abiding by the laws could fall victim to privacy invasion by the government.

 Two organizations, the ACLU and EFF, have moved forward with legal paperwork stating investigations using stingray technology were essentially illegal.
-The reason is because authorities using the stingray technology did so without first explaining in detail to the courts how they would use stingray devices.
-Both organizations feel that government and police intentionally misled the oversight authority knowing that if the truth was revealed the courts may be apprehensive to green light any such activity.
+The reason is that authorities using the stingray technology did so without first explaining in detail to the courts how they would use stingray devices.
+Both organizations feel that the government and police intentionally misled the oversight authority knowing that if the truth was revealed the courts may be apprehensive to greenlight any such activity.

 Tracking A Cell Phone Location